CDR Dustin B. Hendrix

 Upon finishing his disassociated sea tour, CDR Hendrix was assigned to Patrol Squadron 30 as an instructor TACCO/WTI.
 While a member of the Pro's Nest, Dustin served as the Command Services Officer, Student Control Officer and Training Director.

 Following his FRS instructor tour, he was assigned to the “Tridents” of Patrol Squadron 26 as a department head where he served as the tactics, training and operations officer.
 During his tour, VP-26 was received multiple awards to include the Battle “E” and the Isbell trophy for ASW excellence.

 After completing his DH tour, CDR Hendrix was assigned to the White House Military Office as the support staff program manager.
 While on staff at the White House, he was awarded the Presidential Service Badge and complete JPME Phase 2 course at Joint Forces Staff College.
 CDR Hendrix was designated as a Joint Qualified Officer in September 2015.

-Commander Campbell reported to FACSFAC Jacksonville as the Executive Officer in March 2014 and assumed command in September 2015.
+CDR Hendrix reported to Fleet Area Control and Surveillance Facility Jacksonville in September 2015 as the Executive Officer and assumed command in April 2017.